necimye/Routine-Management-System-Front-End-/README.md

 ## Note

-- You also need to run the backend along with front end.
-For that open back-end folder separately and read the redme file.
+- You also need to run the backend along with frontend.
+For that open backend folder separately and read the readme file.